k0r1g/bio/_posts/2024-10-9-mini-blog-post-9.md

 **Is solving intelligence the only meaningful thing to work on?**
 DeepMind's mission is, according to Hassabis, to: "solve intelligence" and then use intelligence "to solve everything else".

-I've brought this up before, but if getting to AGI frictionlessly leads to getting to ASI (aka the fast take-off), and ASI solves all of humanity's problems, then does make a lot of other work meaningless.
-It's like Popper's theory around paradigm shifts in science, imagine working on a prior paradigm of science- building incremental progress, and someone else discovers a new paradigm that makes all of your work obsolete.
+I've brought this up before, but if getting to AGI frictionlessly leads to getting to ASI (aka the fast take-off), and ASI solves all of humanity's problems, then does itmake a lot of other work meaningless?
+It's like Popper's theory around paradigm shifts in science, imagine working on a prior paradigm of science, building incremental progress, and someone else discovers a new paradigm that makes all of your work obsolete.

 This is the risk.
 I'd rather gamble on this new paradigm.
-An essay awaits on whether there is anything else meaningful to work on than ASI- I haven't started on it yet, I suppose I'm waiting for intuition on what it could be before I write the essay, but I suppose I should start and learn along the way.
+An essay awaits on whether there is anything else meaningful to work on other than ASI- I haven't started on it yet because I have no idea and I've waiting for intuition on what it could be before I write the essay, but I suppose I should start and learn along the way.

 [back]({{ site.url }})